evert/evert.github.com/_posts/2014/2014-06-06-http-11-updated.md

     - rfc
 ---

-The IETF just publishes several new RFCs that update HTTP/1.1:
+The IETF just published several new RFCs that update HTTP/1.1:

 * [RFC7230: Message Syntax and Routing][1]
 * [RFC7231: Semantics and Content][2]